charlie5/lace-prototype-deprecated/README.md

    Of course, substitute  /path/to  with the actual paths you use.

    This should allow any Lace component to be 'with'ed in a user applications 'gnat project' file.

+   Lumen requires the application of a few patches.

+   - $ cd $LACE/install
+   - $ ./apply_patches.sh